LidkeLab/matlab-instrument-control/src/+mic/+camera/@AndorCamera/Readme.md

-# MIC_AndorCamera class
+# mic.camera.AndorCamera class

 ## Description
-The `MIC_AndorCamera` class in MATLAB is designed for controlling Andor cameras using the Andor SDK.
+The `mic.camera.AndorCamera` class in MATLAB is designed for controlling Andor cameras using the Andor SDK.
 This class handles camera operations such as initialization, capturing images, adjusting settings, and more.

 ## Features
 - Full control over Andor camera settings including exposure time, ROI, and binning.